AqwamCreates/DataPredict/docs/API/AqwamCustomModels/QueuedReinforcementNeuralNetwork.md

 #### Returns:

-* cost: The predicted label related to the previous feature vector.
+* cost: The cost related to actual value and the predicted value.

 ## Inherited From: